-Figure 16: Currently obese, 2005-2010, combined UIHO service areas
+Figure 16: Currently obese, 2005-2010,

-Healthy People 2020 Target Source: CDC, Behavioral Risk Factor Surveillance System Local obesity data for is unavailable for this service area.
-In the combined UIHO service areas, the prevalence of obesity is higher among AI/ANs (31.7%) than the general population (23.4%).
-This difference is statistically significant.
-The rising obesity epidemic has been attributed to both individual and community level factors such as the availability and price of healthy food and access to safe places to exercise.
+In this service area, the prevalence of obesity is 23.0% among Al/ANs and 22.6% in the general population.
+The rising obesity epidemic has been attributed to both individual and community level factors such as the availability and price of healthy food or safe places to exercise.